What the pelvic floor has to do after childbirth

 - Pain or pulling around scars that slowly decreases

-- Clear foreign-body sensation or a visible bulge in the vagina
+- Noticeable foreign-body sensation or a visible bulge in the vagina

-- Loss of stool or inability to hold wind
+- Loss of stool or inability to hold gas

-- Urine loss that does not improve after several weeks or that significantly limits you
+- Urine leakage that does not improve after weeks or significantly limits you

-Postnatal recovery is not a repair completed in six sessions.
-It is more the starting point for coordination, strength and load management.
-Some notice quick progress, others take longer, especially after a complicated birth, multiple pregnancy or a long recovery period.
+Postpartum recovery is not a repair completed in a few sessions.
+It is the starting point for coordination, strength, relaxation and load management.
+Some people see quick progress, others need longer, especially after a complicated birth, a longer recovery period or when several complaints are present at once.

 Quality matters.
 The pelvic floor must not only be able to contract, but also to relax again.
-And it must work in everyday situations, not only when lying down.
+And it must work in everyday activities, not only when lying down.

-There is good evidence that pelvic floor exercises can help, especially for incontinence.
+There is good evidence that pelvic floor training can help, especially for incontinence.
 A Cochrane review describes pelvic floor muscle training as a common and effective intervention to prevent and treat incontinence around pregnancy and after birth.
-Cochrane Review in PMC: Pelvic floor muscle training
+Cochrane review in PMC: Pelvic floor muscle training

-- Incontinence that has not clearly improved after several weeks
+- Incontinence that has not clearly improved after a few weeks

-- Pain, scar tightness or pain during sex
+- Pain, scar pulling or pain during sex

-- Problems with bowel control, inability to hold wind or stool
+- Problems with bowel control, inability to hold gas or stool

 - Feeling that you cannot activate the pelvic floor or that you only ever tighten it

-NICE recommends pelvic floor training as a central measure to prevent and treat pelvic floor dysfunction and emphasises that long-term training can be beneficial.
-NICE: Pelvic floor dysfunction, recommendations
+Clinical guidance recommends pelvic floor training as a central measure to prevent and treat pelvic floor dysfunction and emphasises that long-term training can be beneficial.
+NICE: Pelvic floor dysfunction recommendations

 Prolapse: what it is and how it may feel

-A prolapse means that organs in the pelvis shift downward more than usual, for example the bladder, uterus or bowel.
+A prolapse means that organs in the pelvis shift more downward, for example the bladder, uterus or bowel.
 This is not always dramatic.
-Many have mild forms and mainly symptoms that come and go.
+Many people have mild forms and mainly symptoms that come and go.

 Typical signs